Deep

 ·

-To give introduction on major
+To give introduction

-particular focus on Deep Learning technology;
+services with particular focus on Deep Learning technology;

 ·

-To provide “friendly” (with
+To provide “friendly” (with reasonable

-variations of deep Neural Networks and approaches to train them);
+deep Neural Networks and approaches to train them);

 ·